 About SacRT

-SacRT has undergone a historic transformation to optimize service, implement innovative mobility options, to bring greater value to the diverse communities served.
+SacRT has undergone a historic transformation to optimize service and implement innovative mobility options to bring greater value to the diverse communities served.
 Over the last eight years, significant progress has been made on SacRT’s Journey to Excellence to provide clean, safe, and convenient service for Sacramento’s residents.

 System Profile